 WHAT CAUSES VEHICLE COLLISIONS?

-- Alcohol: Despite a decades-long crackdown against drunk drivers, alcohol still causes about a third of the fatal vehicle collisions in Texas.
-Alcohol adversely affects judgement ability and motor skills, making it dangerous to drive a car.
+Despite a decades-long crackdown against drunk drivers, alcohol still causes about a third of the fatal vehicle collisions in Texas.
+In addition, it is a known fact that alcohol adversely affects one’s judgment and motor skills. judgment and motor skills.

-- Drugs: Prescription pain pills and marijuana are responsible for most of the drugged driving wrecks in Houston.
+Prescription pain pills and cannabis are responsible for most of the drugged driving wrecks in Houston.
 Other impairing substances include some over-the-counter drugs, like Sominex and Nyquil.

-- Medical Condition: Texans who struggle with epilepsy, heart disease, diabetes, and other conditions which could cause a sudden loss of consciousness should not drive.
-If they black out behind the wheel, the results could be tragic.
+Texans who struggle with epilepsy, heart disease, diabetes, and other conditions, which could cause a sudden loss of consciousness, should not drive.
+If they blackout behind the wheel, the results could be tragic.

-Most noncommercial operators have a duty of reasonable care.
-They must drive defensively and avoid crashes when possible.
-Any one of the impairments listed above makes fulfilling this duty impossible.
+Most non-commercial operators have a duty of reasonable care.
+Therefore, they must drive defensively and avoid crashes when possible.
+Any one of the impairments listed above makes fulfilling this duty difficult, if not impossible.